lino-framework/lino/docs/tutorials/dumpy.rst

 Where to go now
 ---------------

-Now we suggesst that your continue to read :doc:`/tutorials/polls`
+Now we suggest that your continue to read :ref:`lino.tutorial.polls`